derqurps/split-flap/tester/README.md

 to test first run

-npm i in the testing folder
+`npm i` in the testing folder

-then
+then `node index.js` to run the test against the master